Tours Sitemap Accessibility Skiptocontent Search

 Did Women Invent Music?

 There is strong evidence to suggest that music was invented by women.
 As we saw above, the most compelling evidence comes from Greek mythology, in which women (the muses) were made the goddesses of music and song.
-Going back much farther in time, to the Ancient Egyptians period, one also discovers that music was employed by priestesses in temples and places of worship, as a powerful medium to connect with the spiritual aspect of human existence.
-Berber music is essentially social, joyful and spiritually sacred.
-The sistrum of Isis wards off the unwanted apparitions of the dead, in the same way the Imazighen of today jingle metal jewellery and tin cans to ward off the jinn of the night, and in the same way the Zulu pound the ground and beat the drum to terrify the denizens of the underworld.
+Going back much farther in time, to the Ancient Egyptians period, one also discovers that music was employed by priestesses in temples and places of worship as a powerful medium to connect with the sublime aspect of human existence.
+The sistrum of Isis wards off the unwanted apparitions of the underworld, in the same way the Imazighen of today jingle metal jewellery or tin cans to ward off the jinn of the night, and in the same way the Zulu pound the earth and beat the drums to terrify the denizens of the underworld – to scare the hell out of them!

 Rite or sacred music as performed by women in temples, and also probably in caves as can be deduced from local rock art, could explain why singing was, until recently, considered the domain of Tamazight women and girls among the matriarchal Imazighen of North Africa.
 The only true Tamazight matriarchal society left today is the Tamasheght society; but even them sadly have been recently forced to perform a number of patriarchal con-sessions.

-Hence it should not surprise us that old-fashioned (or traditional) men in general had entertained the idea that music and singing are effeminate arts exclusively belonging to women, as their matriarchal origins and sacred functions came to be disremembered, but never forgotten.
+Hence, it should not surprise us that old-fashioned men in general had entertained the idea that music and singing are effeminate arts exclusively belonging to women, as their matriarchal origins and sacred functions came to be disremembered, but never forgotten.
 The fathers and the grandfathers looked with dismay as their sons and grandchildren took the unmanly art, in a society where old traditions still dictate the norms of behaviour.
-Having said this, things have moved on, very fast, and the rise of the Tamazight cultural revolution during the second half of the 20th century, coinciding with Europe's 60s, saw a number of Berber men artists taking the guitar and starting what now seems to be an explosion of Mazigh Music.
+Having said this, things have moved on, very fast, and the rise of the Berber cultural revolution during the second half of the 20th century, coinciding with Europe's 60s, saw a number of Berber men taking the guitar and starting what now seems to be a massive explosion of Mazigh Music.

 The word "guitar" was said to have come from Spanish guitarra, originally from the Moorish qitara, which is identifiable with Indian jantra (sitar), Greek kithara, Latin cithara.
 Whereas the first sound of the name changes variably from one language to another, the root ending -tar is constant regardless of language.
 The root TAR means 'string' in various languages, like African, Semitic, Persian and Indian languages, as in Berber weter, Arabic water or Persian tar, and possibly also English cord and thread, where 'chord' was derived by etymologists from Latin chorda: ('string of a musical instrument'').
-Children in Africa still make guitar-like musical instruments using metal cans or wooden boxes (for the body) and chords tied tightly across for stings; and therefore the obvious etymology for the word "guitar" is: "a stringed-instrument".
+Children in Africa still make guitar-like musical instruments using metal cans or wooden boxes (for the body) and chords tied tightly across for strings; and therefore the obvious etymology for guitar is: "a stringed-instrument".
+In relation to the shape of the harp (played by the first lady in the above engraving), Taylor recalled an ancient theory deriving the first "stringed instrument" from the "twanging of a bow".

 1 String